Porcelain Dental Crowns West Orange

 What the Crown-Placement Procedure Entails

 It usually takes two visits to be fitted for a crown.
-During the first visit, Dr. Stein, Dr. Widmayer, Dr. Shapiro, Dr. Mendina or Dr. Stein conducts a dental exam and may take X-rays to evaluate the roots of the teeth as well as the surrounding bone.
+During the first visit, Dr. Stein, Dr. Widmayer, Dr. Shapiro, Dr. Unger, Dr. Mendina or Dr. Stein conducts a dental exam and may take X-rays to evaluate the roots of the teeth as well as the surrounding bone.
 If you have extensive tooth decay or other oral health problems, you may be required to undergo another dental procedure prior to receiving your dental crown(s).

 During the same visit, your tooth (or teeth) is prepared to receive a crown.
 You will receive a local anesthetic to numb the treatment area before the dentist prepares your tooth.
 If you have adequate tooth mass, the cosmetic dentist first shaves down the tooth to accommodate the overlying dental crown.
 If you do not have sufficient tooth mass, your dentist will first build up your tooth mass, using a special filling material to create enough surface space to support the crown.